Brandywine Books

 Why are teenage girls such an influence?
 They talk--a lot--unlike many boys and men.

 What do you think about this?
 Do you care how language is used by others?
-Do you strive to
+Do you strive to "

-"live worthy of that grand Heroic utterance" yourself?
+live worthy of that grand Heroic utterance" yourself?

 Babes in Christ

-The girls Bible club, the dating scene, and the end of the world have yet to meet in polite conversation; but Mark Bertrand has brought them together for "The Ivy League Bible Club Goes to War," a satirical piece published in January's The Wittenburg Door.
-Mark wonders if this could open doors for him in the publishing world.
+The girls Bible club, the dating scene, and the end of the world have yet to meet in polite conversation; but Mark Bertrand has brought them together for "The Ivy League Bible Club Goes to War," a satirical piece published in January's

 "I'm having coffee with an editor tomorrow morning.
 Perhaps a twenty-book deal is just over the horizon.
 End Times Chick Lit, here I come."